zapkub/zapkub.github.io/pages/index.md

 ## Fun facts
 - I am Thai, I was born in Chonburi, Thailand.
-- I am like cats.
+- I like cats.
+- I play Guitar, Piano, and Drum.